ISO 3166-2:UM

-ISO 3166-2:UM is the entry for the United States Minor Outlying Islands in ISO 3166-2, part of the ISO 3166 standard published by the International Organization for Standardization (ISO), which defines codes for the names of the principal subdivisions (e.g., provinces or states) of all countries coded in ISO 3166-1.

-Currently for the United States Minor Outlying Islands, ISO 3166-2 codes are defined for 9 "islands, groups of islands".
+ISO 3166-2:UM is the entry for the United States Minor Outlying Islands in ISO 3166-2, a part of the ISO 3166 standard published by the International Organization for Standardization (ISO), which defines codes for the names of the principal subdivisions (e.g., provinces or states) of all countries coded in ISO 3166-1.
+Currently, the United States Minor Outlying Islands has ISO 3166-2 codes defined for its nine subdivisions.
+As an outlying area of the United States, the United States Minor Outlying Islands are also assigned the ISO 3166-2 code US-UM under the entry for the United States, ISO 3-166-2:US.

 Each code consists of two parts, separated by a hyphen.
 The first part is UM, the ISO 3166-1 alpha-2 code of the United States Minor Outlying Islands.
 The second part is two digits, which is the old FIPS 5-2 numeric code of the island or group of islands.
+ISO 3166-2:UM does not include Bajo Nuevo Bank and Serranilla Bank in the Caribbean Sea, both of which are claimed by the United States but administered by Colombia.